 One prominent fundamentalist leader, Warren Jeffs, was on the FBI list of ten most wanted criminals before he was apprehended and sentenced to life in prison plus twenty years for rape and incestuous abuse.
-Dan and Ron Lafferty, were brothers who murdered their sister-in-law, Brenda Lafferty, for persuading Ron's wife to reject polygamy and leave Ron.
+Dan and Ron Lafferty were brothers who murdered their sister-in-law, Brenda Lafferty.
+Brenda had persuaded Ron's wife to reject polygamy and leave Ron.
 The Laffertys also murdered their niece, Brenda's infant daughter Erica.
-30 The Lafferty case was documented in Jon Krakauer's 2003 book about violent Mormon fundamentalism, Under the Banner of Heaven.
+33 The Lafferty case was documented in Jon Krakauer's 2003 book about violent polygamist fundamentalism, Under the Banner of Heaven.

-Despite the gross abuses of some, many fundamentalists are honorable individuals who merely feel they are holding true to a divine mandate to continue plural marriage, a mandate that has been abandoned by the modern Mormon Church.
+Despite the gross abuses of some, many fundamentalists are honorable individuals who merely feel they are holding true to a divine mandate to practice plural marriage, a mandate they feel the modern Mormon Church has abandoned.
+Meanwhile the LDS Church repudiates mortal polygamy.